TomasBoda/agent-lang/thesis.md

   return left;
 }
 ```
-This method is responsible for parsing an additive binary expression in form of `number +/- number`.
-Notice that first, the left-hand side of the expression is evaluated by the `parseMultiplicativeExpression()` function call.
-This is due to the operator precedence in mathematics.
-During runtime, the AST is evaluated using depth-first search (DFS), meaning that the lower a node is, the sooner is is evaluated.
+This method is responsible for parsing an additive binary expression.
+Note that firstly the left-hand side of the expression is evaluated by the `parseMultiplicativeExpression()` function call.
+This is due to the concept of operator precedence in mathematics.
+During runtime, the AST is evaluated using depth-first search (DFS), meaning that the lower a node is, the sooner it is evaluated.
 Since multiplicative operators have higher precedence than additive operators, we need to parse them first.
-This also applies to the right-hand side of the additive binary expression, which is evaluated using the `parseMultiplicativeExpression()` function call, which attempts to parse a potential multiplicative binary expression before returning the additive binary expression.
+This also applies to the right-hand side of the additive binary expression, which is evaluated using the `parseMultiplicativeExpression()` function call, which attempts to parse a potential multiplicative binary expression before returning the parent additive binary expression.
 After parsing the left-hand side of the expression, if the additive operator is not found, the left-hand side is returned as it is (which is expected to be a multiplicative binary expression, however, since the `parseMultiplicativeExpression()` works based on the same mechanism, it further nests into more and more low-level expression types, reaching primary expressions at the end).

-We talk a lot about the AST, now let's look at how the AST actually looks like.
-Suppose the following simple AgentLang program.
+To better understand the AST structure, let's look at the following AgentLang code.
 ```
 agent person 1 {
     const age = 28;
     const is_employed = false;
 }
 ```
-The corresponding AST looks like this.
+It is a simple program containing one agent declaration with two constant properties.
+The program is syntactically valid and after evaluation, the parser returns the following AST.
 ```json
 {
   "type": "Program",